-The components that make up the SRS/airbag system are sensitive to electrical or physical interference, either of which could easily damage the system and cause inadvertent operation or a malfunction of the airbag.
+The components that make up the airbag SRS are sensitive to electrical or physical interference, either of which could easily damage the system and cause inadvertent operation or a malfunction of the airbag.

-For your safety it is recommended that you seek the assistance of a Land Rover retailer to carry out any of the following:
+For your safety it is recommended that you seek the assistance of a Land Rover Retailer to carry out any of the following:

-- Removal or repair of any wiring or component in the vicinity of any of the SRS components, including the steering wheel, steering column, door trim, roof lining and instrument and facia panels. - Installation of electronic equipment such as a mobile phone, two-way radio or in-car entertainment system. - Modification to the front or side of the vehicle, including the bumper and chassis. - Attachment of accessories to the front or side of the vehicle such as a winch or brushbar.
+- Removal or repair of any wiring or component in the vicinity of any of the SRS components, including the steering wheel, steering column, door trim, roof lining, instrument and facia panels. - Installation of electronic equipment such as a mobile phone, two-way radio or in-car entertainment system. - Modification to the front or side of the vehicle, including the bumper and chassis. - Attachment of accessories to the front or side of the vehicle.